mjs2600/maryjane/source/teaching-experience.html.md

 I designed and taught a new freshman-level course as a team with an assistant professor, a chef, and another graduate student teaching fellow.
 Based on a course taught at Harvard, we reworked the syllabus, revised the labs, wrote new problem sets, class projects, and lectures.
 Whereas the Harvard class focused on the physics of cooking for a large group of students who had a background in science, our class focused on both the chemistry and physics of cooking for a small group of students who had little background in science.
 The purpose of this class was to foster an interest in science through the cooking application.
 I taught four of the twelve, 75-minute lectures throughout the semester.

-I would be interested in teaching this course, again, although I would need a chef partner and test kitchen in order to do the lab portion I would make plenty of changes, however: it would be more discussion-based than lecture-based and would include not just physical and chemical principals but also biological.
+I would be interested in teaching this course, again, although I would need a chef partner and test kitchen in order to do the lab portion I would make plenty of changes, however, it would be more discussion-based than lecture-based and would include not just physical and chemical principals but also biological.
 The revised syllabus is in the specialty courses section of my portfolio.
-A short sample lecture is shown [here]. (http://www.chem.duke.edu/~janet/chem89Preview.pdf)
+A short sample lecture is shown [here] (http://www.chem.duke.edu/~janet/chem89Preview.pdf).

 #Chemistry Outreach Volunteer